Get Life Insurance to Pass Generational Wealth to Your Heirs

 The downside of a whole life policy is you may not get as much coverage as a term life policy.

-Most whole life policies max out at $40,000 death benefit.
+Whole life policies commonly max out at a $40,000 death benefit.

 Whole life also tends to be more expensive than term life.